FareHarbor/fareharbor-docs/api.md

 ## Request Body

 Some requests (particularly the `POST` to create a booking) require a body.
-The body should be JSON.
+The body should be a JSON object.

 ## Authentication